 - Aussie mavericks: Vida Goldstein – Women and children first

 A few days later Bob was back.
 His health had suffered and he no longer had a place to live, but the Father Bob Foundation didn’t miss a beat.
 “We’ve got things to do.
 Feed people, send them to school, tell them it will be alright,” he said, so now the foundation provides meals, scholarships and advocacy for thousands of people every year.
 The fundraising is done by the Bob Squad, a group of mainly young people who use revolutionary language and iconography more often associated with Che Guevara to draw attention to the outreach work.
 Following Bob’s favourite form of address, “comrade!”, and his view of Jesus as a freedom fighter, they try to make real-world connections between faith and action.
-Bob, as usual, helps them by speaking out and provoking head quarters.
+Bob, as usual, helps them by speaking out and provoking headquarters.

 Father Bob says of Pell and Hart testifying in front of the Victorian Parliamentary Inquiry into the Handling of Child Abuse by Religious and Other Organisations: “they could’ve said: ‘we will repent, we will sell the cathedral and live on the street’.”
 In the documentary, he had already stated that the Church had been reduced to “commentary only”, turning its back on the inconvenient truth of the Bible.
 “That is how you choke.
 It will be down to secular humanism to get the bone out of our throats and make us breathe again.”
 It was all language the religious authorities were not happy with.

 Father Bob has so far survived “the firing squad” of the Catholic Church and is thriving.
-The foundation is going from strength to strength, his blog and Twitter account are popular, and the Father Bob Bobble Head is currently out of stock!
+The foundation is going from strength to strength, his blog and Twitter account are popular, and the Father Bob Bobble-Head is currently out of stock!

-Recently, the Sydney Morning Herald described his vision of a “parish without borders, an online, interdenominational group” based on the two broader values of all religions: common sense and compassion.
+The Sydney Morning Herald described his vision of a “parish without borders, an online, interdenominational group” based on the two broader values of all religions: common sense and compassion.

 It’s time to celebrate our “common humanity,” Bob told SMH.
 In a world that is more and more divided, and where religions are embarking on old-fashioned crusades, that is a courageous message.
 One worthy of an honourable mention in our pantheon of Australian Mavericks.
-With pleasure and admiration I give you our number nine: Father Bob Maguire, Larrikin Priest.
+With pleasure and admiration, I give you our number nine: Father Bob Maguire, Larrikin Priest.